The Healing Power of “Bello”

 A thread of quality from the past to the present

-Claudia Corazza, a woman in her fifties who was helping a colleague thread a large loom, arrived at San Patrignano when she was 18, an alcoholic and addict.
+Claudia Corazza, a woman in her 50s who was helping a colleague thread a large loom, arrived at San Patrignano when she was 18, and addicted to alcohol and drugs.
 “At that time, it was all mud and country living,” she said.
 The weaving sector is one of the oldest at SanPa, initially taught by a woman who was a master weaver.
 “She was a little nonina—a grandmother—who showed us the basics, and she was glad to pass along what was a dying tradition,” Corazza said.

 Corazza, for example, took a course in weaving at SanPa, worked in the sector for years, and then stayed on to help others.
 Designers and others in the fashion world still visit.
 “It’s a constant transmission of knowledge,” she said.